 Prairie Grove Police Department has a number of Divisions.
 All of which has specific tasks and duties to uphold.
 Throughout the years more and more departments have been added to open up new opportunities for the City of Prairie Grove to grow and support our citizens.
 We are continuing our move forward to meet all of the goals set forth by you the citizens of Prairie Grove.

 The Prairie Grove Police Department maintains three patrol shifts.
 Officers on patrol are the backbone of the department answering calls for service and assisting our citizens 24 hours a day.
 The department answers its own-emergency telephone line and 911 emergency calls are dispatched through the Washington County Sheriff's Office.
 The department has an authorized strength of 10 full time officers and a part time office clerk.

 The Prairie Grove Police Department has a member assigned as a full time detective.
 The detective is responsible for all criminal investigations, warrants and sex offender registration.
-The detective is also a certified crime scene technician.

 The Prairie Grove Police Department utilizes bicycle patrol on a part time basis during special community events.
 The school resource officer is currently assigned to this unit and utilizes the bicycle to patrol campus during football games and other school events.
 The Department also utilizes an ATV patrol during larger scale community events (Clothes Line Fair).

 The Prairie Grove Police Department currently has two part time officers.
 These officers assist the department during parades, festivals, school and other special events.
 They assist the patrol division by riding with full time officers on patrol and are available to work a patrol shift as needed.